 First Families of Limestone County

 The First Families of Limestone County is a project sponsored by the Limestone County Historical Commission that recognizes early settlers who lived in the county before or during 1896, the 50th anniversary of the creation of the county.
-During a Commissioners’ Court meeting held in December, the historical commission recognized Hampton Steele and his second wife, Martha Leona Chisum, as members of one of the First Families of Limestone County.
+During a Commissioners’ Court meeting held in December, the historical commission recognized Telitha Berryman Powell as a member of one of the First Families of Limestone County.

 To read more of this story, pick up a copy of Thursday's edition of The Groesbeck Journal!
 You can also subscribe online or call 254-729-5103.